Hamid-abdellaoui/BI-text-mining/README.md

 ### <b> Data structure : </b>

-> We scrapped the Economy subcatoey pages for each news website. for each article we got its :
+> We scrapped the Economy subcategory pages for each news website. for each article we got its :
 - `title`
 - `publication date`
 - `image`